All You Need To Know About Home Loan Tax Benefits

 To make house buying more lucrative than it already is as an investment option, the government provides various tax benefits for home buying, especially when it is procured with the help of a home loan.
 These incentives are mainly provided in the form of deductions in income tax (I-T) liability.

-Broadly, it has two components:
+Home loan has two components:

-1. Principal amount repayment
+1. Principal amount